As an Amazon Associate we earn from qualifying purchases. The Witty Fish is reader-supported and we hope you love the products we recommend!

 The lid is on the cheap side and doesn’t have a hinge.
 This means it has to be completely removed if you are doing anything but feeding your Betta.
 It also has a feeding hole with no cover that may provide a way for a wild Betta to escape.
 If you have one of these Bettas be sure to cover the hole with something.

-Overall, this is a great starter tank with nearly everything you need to get started.
+Overall, the Marina LED aquarium kit is a great starter tank with nearly everything you need to get started.

 - Adjustable filter runs quietly